-* Any views expressed in this article are those of the author and not of Thomson Reuters Foundation.Attempting to fight climate change without lifting up communities who protect forests is a grave mistake, says Darren Walker, President of the Ford Foundation
+* Any views expressed in this opinion piece are those of the author and not of Thomson Reuters Foundation.Attempting to fight climate change without lifting up communities who protect forests is a grave mistake, says Darren Walker, President of the Ford Foundation

 For most people, the mega-hurricanes we have witnessed - along with their devastating consequences - have put an exclamation point on the urgency of climate change.
 But an even bigger exclamation point came in the form of a new scientific study showing how the carbon released by tropical deforestation and degradation has been underestimated.